 In 2005, at the NFTY Convention in Los Angeles California, NFTY finally formalized their relationship with Netzer Olami (Noar Tzioni Reformi), the international Reform Zionist youth movement.
 In a historic plenary meeting, the youth delegates voted and resolution passed to become an official snif (branch) of Netzer Olami.
 NFTY is now proud to boast that they belong to the largest youth movement in the world.

-Now that we have entered our sixth decade, NFTY boasts over 750 TYGs in 19 NFTY Regions throughout the United States and Canada, holds over 150 Regional Events each year, serves our most engaged NFTYites at Kutz: NFTY's Campus for Reform Jewish Teens every summer, and has sent tens of thousands of young people to Israel.
+Today, NFTY boasts over 750 TYGs in 19 NFTY Regions throughout the United States and Canada, holds over 150 Regional Events each year, serves our most engaged NFTYites at URJ Kutz Camp, NFTY's summer home, and has sent tens of thousands of young people to Israel.

 In the more than seventy years of its existence, NFTY has touched the lives of literally thousands of young American Jews through the programs it runs and the relationships it fosters.
 NFTY has influenced both the Jewish community and the world as it has let its voice be heard on the issues that confront us as Jews and as human beings.
 NFTY alumni, numbering in the hundreds of thousands, have taken their places in the leadership of the Reform and general Jewish community, both in North America and in Israel.
 Graduates of NFTY Programs are prominent in the creative arts, communal, political, and Reform Jewish spheres.
 These alumni agree that NFTY has helped its participants grow as people, as artists, as leaders, and as Reform Jews.
 We look back at our history with pride and look to our future with hope.